Analysts Are Bullish on These Materials Stocks: Hudbay Minerals (HBM), Kinross Gold (KGC)

 Kinross Gold (KGC)

-In a report released yesterday, Carey MacRury from Canaccord Genuity maintained a Buy rating on Kinross Gold, with a price target of C$13.50.
-The company’s shares closed last Tuesday at $7.66.
+RBC Capital analyst Josh Wolfson maintained a Buy rating on Kinross Gold on May 17 and set a price target of $10.00.
+The company’s shares closed last Tuesday at $8.22.

-According to TipRanks.com, MacRury is a 5-star analyst with an average return of 20.3% and a 73.0% success rate.
-MacRury covers the Basic Materials sector, focusing on stocks such as Wheaton Precious Metals, Osisko Gold Royalties, and Golden Star Resources.
+According to TipRanks.com, Wolfson is a 2-star analyst with an average return of 1.5% and a 57.4% success rate.
+Wolfson covers the Basic Materials sector, focusing on stocks such as Wheaton Precious Metals, Osisko Gold Royalties, and Kirkland Lake Gold.

-Kinross Gold has an analyst consensus of Strong Buy, with a price target consensus of $10.66, a 41.2% upside from current levels.
-In a report issued on April 27, J.P.
-Morgan also maintained a Buy rating on the stock with a C$12.00 price target.
+Kinross Gold has an analyst consensus of Strong Buy, with a price target consensus of $10.69, implying a 28.6% upside from current levels.
+In a report issued on May 11, Canaccord Genuity also maintained a Buy rating on the stock with a C$13.50 price target.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.